manymusic/stim/index.md

 - Suno audio files: XXX
 - Metadata and subjective ratings: [CC BY-NC-SA 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-This website itself is licensed under the [Just the Docs] license, which is a [GitHub Pages] theme for documentation.

 <!-- (CC BY-NC-SA 4.0 International License)[https://creativecommons.org/licenses/by-nc-sa/4.0/].
 This means you are free to share and adapt the dataset for non-commercial purposes, as long as you give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may not use the material for commercial purposes. -->

 ----